 This Keto Apple Crisp uses some apple for authenticity in flavor and texture, but also some squash to bulk it up without the carbs.
-This combination produces a delicious keto apple dessert that fits into any low carb diet plan.
+This combination produces a delicious low carb apple crisp that fits into any gluten free or low carb diet plan.

 Please use the jump to recipe button if you want to get right to this keto apple crisp recipe.